ridzafauzi/monorepo-cloudrun/README.md

-CI/CD pipeline to build and push NodeJS web app using docker and deploy as serverless container in Google Cloud Run with keyless authentication ( utilizing OIDC token and Workload Identity Federation )
+CI/CD pipeline to build monorepos using Docker and deploy as serverless container in Google Cloud Run with keyless authentication ( utilizing OIDC token and Workload Identity Federation )

 This project consist of 2 sub project:-
 1. Create CI CD pipeline to utilize keyless authentication by using OIDC token and Workload Identity Federation